matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 ```

 Note that there is no MXID in the `"sender"` and `"state_key"` fields, nor in the
-`"signatures"` field of the event itself - these are now referencing the UDKs.
+`"signatures"` field of the event itself - these are now referencing the UPKs.

-A membership event must include an attestation - the `"identity"` key may have been
-banned.
-Requiring an attestation helps us to prevent ban evasion.

 ### Timeline event format